City of Geelong West: Geography

 The City was bounded by La Trobe Terrace to the east, Aberdeen, Minerva and Autumn Streets to the south, McCurdy Road to the west and Church Street, Western Oval and Coxon and Bell Parades to the north.
 It included the suburbs of Geelong West, Drumcondra, Herne Hill and Manifold Heights.

-The Town Hall was located at the corner of Pakington and Albert Streets, Geelong West.
+The Geelong West Town Hall was located at the corner of Pakington and Albert Streets, Geelong West.
+The building, constructed in 1923-1924, still exists, and is available for hire for functions and meetings.
+It replaced and earlier building, constructed in 1869.